varabyte/kobweb/README.md

 relevant [HTMLElement](https://kotlinlang.org/api/latest/jvm/stdlib/org.w3c.dom/-h-t-m-l-element/) inheritor) to see the methods and properties that are available on it.

-Raw HTML elements expose a lot of functionality not available through the higher level Compose HTML APIs.
+Raw HTML elements expose a lot of functionality not available through the higher-level Compose HTML APIs.

 #### `ref`